 Of course, he could still take it the wrong way and be offended.
 Well, that’s Englebert’s issue and he has to learn to deal with it.
 You did your job correctly.
 And you should expect Englebert to do the same for you, when you need a call-out.

 And of course, sometimes our friends can be wrong and inaccurate with their call-out.
 Just stay true to yourself.
 Keep an open mind, mix with the right crew and the success rate will be higher.
-Keep it simple.
+Keep it simple, but as always – keep it real.

 True friends want each other to evolve and to be happy.
 Weak friends don’t like to rock the boat and agree with everything you say just to keep you happy.
 Which in turn makes you unhappy in the long term.
-True friends respect each other enough to piss them off a little.
+True friends respect each other enough to piss them off a little when there’s an altruistic intention in the call out.
 True friends call each other out.
 True friends grow through life together.
-Which one are you?
+Which one are you going to be?